Bryce-MW/ByteFall/README.md

 Size is 0 if it is a directory.
 Name index is the 0-index into the Name rows which contains the filename.
 Piece number is ignored for a regular file, 0-indexed otherewise.
 File version must be incremented if the hash changes since it is used to quickly check for changes without rehashing.
-Permissions is currently just UNIX file modes but will change in the future.
+Permissions is not implemented so it's reserved.
 Parent index is a 0 index into the files which specifies where the parent is.
 If the parent index is the same as the current index, it is at the root.
 +----------------------------------------------------------------+
 |32B hash info and file multipart8BFileSz8BNamePt4BPN4BFV4BPM4BPI|
 +----------------------------------------------------------------+
-(Size, Name Index, Piece Numbre, File Version, Permissions, Parent Index)
+(Size, Name Index, Piece Number, File Version, Permissions, Parent Index)

 Name section:
 +----------------------------------------------------------------+